MDK Field Guide No. 6: Transparency

 In this Field Guide, beloved Amy Christoffers explores different ideas of transparency in four playful, accessible designs.

 Lighten up your knitting with a breath of fresh air.
-Join us in knitting from Mason-Dixon Knitting Field Guide No. 6.
+Join us in knitting from MDK Field Guide No. 6.

 Choose an option: digital download or print edition.
 The print edition includes a free digital download at Ravelry—your unique download code is on the back inside cover.
 In addition, we’ll download a digital edition to your MDK account as well.